didrocks/website/content/blog/ubuntu-focal-zfs.6.md

  /run/systemd/generator/var-www.mount
 ```

-All of them but `boot-efi.mount` and `boot-grub.mount`, which are coming from `/etc/fstab` are created by the generator.
+All of them but `boot-efi.mount` and `boot-grub.mount`, which are coming from `/etc/fstab` (though the systemd fstab generator) are created by the zfs mount generator.

 If nothing has changed since the last boot, this is generally a no-op and .mount files will be generated as upstream intended to.
-ZSys is going out of the way in that case.
+ZSys is going out of the way in that case, which is the most common one.

-However, if you reverting to a previous system state or if some caches are not available (`/etc/zfs/zpool.cache` or `/etc/zfs/zfs-list.cache/*` files being empty), we are going a little bit further and try to reconciliate with the desired state.
-Under those conditions, the hidden synchronous command `zsysd boot-prepare` is called, which will clone any needed datasets and associate user states to it: current user state if no user revert was selected or previous user state if user revert option was selected.
-Then, we regenerate the cache list and let the generator do its magic with the .mount files generation.
+However, if you reverting to a previous system state or if some cache is not available (`/etc/zfs/zpool.cache` or `/etc/zfs/zfs-list.cache/*` files being empty), we are going a little bit further and try to reconciliate with the desired state.
+Under those conditions, the hidden synchronous command `zsysd boot-prepare` is executed, which will clone any needed datasets and associate user states to it: current user state if no user revert was selected or previous user state if user revert option was selected.
+Then, we regenerate the cache list and let the generator do its magic with the `.mount` files generation.

-If anything goes badly, you will be dropped in emergency state for you to debug what went wrong.
+If anything goes badly, you will be dropped in emergency state so that you can debug and fix what went wrong.
 At worst, you should be able to reboot on current state without any glitches!

 ### Committing current boot

 Preparing the system is great, but ensuring that we reboot successfully is interesting as well.
-The last service starts after we hit `default.target` (which is a symlink to `graphical.target`) to commit the boot as being successful.
-This updates the current boot time (last-used updated), which kernel we successfully booted with (to ensure future saved states knows on which kernel to rely on).
+The last ZSys service starts after we hit `default.target` (which is a symlink to `graphical.target`) to commit the boot as being successful.
+This updates the current boot time (last-used updated) and which kernel we successfully booted with (to ensure future saved states knows on which kernel to rely on).

 If we were reverting to a previous state (current state being different from last succesful boot state), we recursively promote (in term of ZFS promotion) all current system and user datasets from the current states so that the other datasets becomes clones of it (all snapshots done before the revert point will migrate to it).
 Then, if necessary, we update the bootloader menu to store all that and put on top of the menu the current state.